Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 :::tip

 As your model growns, you can zoom in and out to view what you need.
-Click and hold to drag your setup across the screen.
+Click and hold in empty canvas space to drag your setup across the screen.
 Click the **Fit view** icon to see your entire model on the screen.
 Click the **Auto layout** icon to auto arrange the tiles efficiently.

 :::

 ### Add some order

 There's a lot of data there.
 Dozens of customers buying hundreds of products.
-You're going to sort it so the customers are sorted ascending by on the list by ID number with the products they've bought the most at the top.
+You're going to sort it so the customers are listed ascending by CUSTOMER_ID number with the products they've bought the most listed in descending order.

 1. Drag the **Order** operator over to the right of the **Aggregation** tile and connec them.
 2. Click **Configure order**.